-DESCRIPTION ROLE OF TRUST BOARD DEL EGATION OF AUTHO RITY TO REPORT/ADVICE REQUIRED Chairman Chief Executive Directors 14.
-MANAGEMENT AND CONTROL OF STOCKS The Chief Operating Officer is responsible for the control of all medical /pharmaceutical stocks, and supplies held by NHS Supplies including uniform.
-The Chief Operating Officer is responsible for all fuel and vehicle stocks.
-The Director of Finance: - to approve stocktaking arrangements - to ensure that there is a system to review slow moving & obsolete items The discovery or suspicion of loss of any kind must be reported immediately to either the Head of Department or the nominated officer.
-The Head of Department or nominated officer should then inform the Chief Executive and Director of Finance. moving & obsolete items and for the condemnation, disposal and replacement of all unserviceable items.
-15. RECORDING AND MONITORING OF PAYMENTS UNDER THE LOSSES AND COMPENSATION REGISTER Approves the writing off of losses within the limits delegated to it by the DoH on the recommendation of the Audit Committee Director of Finance : - is authorised to make write offs and special payments up to £50,000 subject to the requirements of
+DESCRIPTION ROLE OF TRUST BOARD DEI DELEGATION OF AUTHORITY TO Chairman Chief Executive Directors Committee a) to review income of less than £2m within the Plan and b) approve income of less than £2m if not within the Plan and all income between £2m and £5m, following review by EMT 18.
+MANAGEMENT AND CONTROL OF STOCKS The Director of Support Services is responsible for the control of all medical /pharmaceutical stocks and supplies held by NHS Supply Chain including uniform.
+The Director of Support Services is responsible for all fuel and vehicle stocks.
+The Director of Finance and Performance: - to approve stocktaking arrangements - to ensure that there is a system to review slow moving & obsolete items The discovery or suspicion of loss of any kind must be reported immediately to either the Head of Department or the nominated officer.
+The Head of Department or nominated officer should then inform the Chief Executive and Director of Finance and Performance.